ARIEL: Adversarial Graph Contrastive Learning: Method

 During the attack stage, the perturbation matrix $\mathbf{L}_{\mathbf{A}}$ and its convex hull $\Tilde{\mathbf{L}}_{\mathbf{A}}$ are further subject to the constraints that they should be block diagonal matrices with 0 at position $(i,j)$ if node $i$ and node $j$ are the nodes from two graphs in the batch.
 This could be easily implemented by using a block diagonal mask to zero out the gradients during the forward propagation,

 where $n_i$ is the number of nodes in the graph $G_i$ in the batch.
 With this processing, the projection operation on the adjacency matrix remains the same as in Equation (\ref{eq:proj}).
 In case we need to apply the constraints for each graph in the batch, we just need to apply the projection operation defined in Equation (\ref{eq:proj}) on the adjacency matrix of each graph, using the bisection method to solve $\mu$ for each graph separately.
-The projection operation on the feature perturbation matrix is not affected on the graph-level, which still clips $\mathbf{L}_{\mathbf{X}}$ into the range $[-\delta_{\mathbf{X}},\delta_{\mathbf{X}}]$ elementwisely.
+The projection operation on the feature perturbation matrix is not affected on the graph level, which still clips $\mathbf{L}_{\mathbf{X}}$ into the range $[-\delta_{\mathbf{X}},\delta_{\mathbf{X}}]$ elementwisely.

-Furthermore, the information regularization also applies on the graph-level contrastive learning, where we only need to replace the node embedding by the graph embedding in Equation (\ref{eq:ir}).
+Furthermore, the information regularization also applies to graph-level contrastive learning, where we only need to replace the node embedding with the graph embedding in Equation (\ref{eq:ir}).
 Hence, we can derive the bound atop different views of the same graph in $\mathcal{B}$, $\mathcal{B}^+$ and $\mathcal{B}_{\text{adv}}$,